testdouble/testdouble.js/README.md

 **`td.when(__rehearsal__[, options]).thenDo(function (arg1, arg2) {})`**

-For everything else, there is `thenDo()`. `thenDo` takes a function which, for matching rehearsals, testdouble.js will invoke and forward along all arguments passed as well as bind the `this` context the test double function was invoked with.
-This callback is useful for covering tricky cases not handled elsewhere, and may be a useful extension point for building on top of the library's stubbing capabilities.
+For everything else, there is `thenDo()`. `thenDo` takes a function which will be invoked whenever satisfied  with all the arguments and bound to the same `this` context that the test double function was actually invoked with.
+This callback is useful for covering tricky cases not handled elsewhere, and may be a potential extension point for building on top of the library's stubbing capabilities.

 ### `td.verify()` for verifying interactions